rdugan/iceriver-oc/README.md

 # Features

-## Configuration additions/updates
+## Configuration additions and updates

 <br>

-### Configurable clock and voltage offset on 'Mining setting' page
+### Configurable clock and voltage offset

 ![Performance Settings](/docs/images/iceriver-oc_settings.png)

+Clock and voltage settings have been added to the 'Mining setting' page.
 Clock can be increased/decreased to any integer value (within hardware limits).
 Changes take effect immediately without restart, but note that clock increases are gradually applied in increments of 25Mhz per 30s (25Mhz per 2m for KS3/M/L and KS0 Pro due to slow feedback from the hardware).
 As a result, it may take some time to get to full speed, possibly even ~10 minutes, depending on how large of an offset you choose.

-KS3/M/L models seem to have their own internal hardware delay, where clock changes do not register for roughly 2 minutes normally, while taking about 5 minutes after a reboot.
+KS3/M/L and KS0 Pro models seem to have their own internal hardware delay, where clock changes do not register for roughly 2 minutes normally, while taking about 5 minutes after a reboot.

 Voltage can be increased/decreased to any integer value (within hardware limits), with changes taking effect immediately.
 Settings will be rounded down to the nearest multiple of 6.25mV internally.
 A simple model to keep in mind is that for every 25mv increase, the proper increments are 7mv-6mv-6mv-6mv, or for example, 7, 13, 19, 25 for the first 25mv.
 VOLTAGE CONTROL IS NOT AVAILABLE FOR KS3/M/L AT THIS TIME.